uh-comp-methods1/intro/docs/install_jupyterhub.md

 bash install_turso.sh
 ```

 The last step takes a while, so wait patiently.
 After it is finished, you can close the connection to `turso`.

 ## VPN connection

-If you are not in the UH network, you need to establish first a VPN connection, see the [instructions](https://helpdesk.it.helsinki.fi/en/help/5190) on VPN connections.
+See the [instructions](https://helpdesk.it.helsinki.fi/en/help/5190) at IT-Helpdesk.
 Those preferring the Linux command line can use `openvpn` with this [configuration](https://cubbli.cs.helsinki.fi/hy-vpn-tun.ovpn), see the [instructions](https://wiki.helsinki.fi/display/it4sci/Remote+access+to+University+resources).